Perseverance of the Saints

 "The people of God WILL persevere to the end and not be lost.
 The foreknown are predestined, the predestined are called, the called are justified, and the justified are glorified.
 No one is lost from this group.
 To belong to this people is to be eternally secure.
 But we mean more than this by the doctrine of the perseverance of the saints.
 We mean that the saints will and must persevere in the obedience which comes from faith.
 Election is unconditional, but glorification is not.
 There are many warnings in Scripture that those who do not hold fast to Christ can be lost in the end."

-At first glance one would think that John Calvin understood the eternal security of the believer based on God's efforts alone, but upon closer inspection of other Calvinistic writings we find Calvin requiring the works of man as proof of his "election."
+At first glance one would think that John Calvin taught that eternal security of the believer is based on God's efforts alone, but upon closer inspection of other Calvinistic writings we find Calvin requiring the works of man as proof of his "election."
 The above reference is typical of the doctrine that "those who do not hold fast to Christ can be lost in the end."
-This is a dreadful doctrine that is dependent on the works of the believer.
-Others stress that a level of good works of fruits is required to prove one is regenerated and of the "elect."
-Who can be certain of the level of his works or fruits adequate for proving this "election?"
+Others stress that a level of good works is required to prove one is regenerated and of the "elect."
+Who can be certain of the level of his works is adequate for proving this "election?"
 One Calvinist writer has stated:

 "Sometimes the question is yet asked, 'Am I one of those saints who persevere to the end?'
 Sometimes children of God do question and wonder concerning their own final salvation.
 In the Christian, doubt does at times arise, sometimes to the extent that for a time we seem completely separated from all of the blessings and favors of our God.
 But God tells us in His Word that His people belong forever to Him.
 He speaks that Word and applies it to my heart by His Spirit.
 His Spirit with my spirit cries, "Abba, Father."
 When I am concerned, as I am, of my salvation; when I am concerned with the fact that I am a sinner unworthy of any blessing; I then see already the fruit of the work of the Spirit in me.
 The concern, real spiritual concern, for sin; the hope and longing for salvation is the work of the Spirit.
 The fruit of the work of the Spirit in me is proof that I also am one of those preserved to the end.
 He who begins the good work in us will complete it unto the end."